ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 * {@link updating/nim-migration/predefined-builds Migrating from predefined builds}
 * {@link updating/nim-migration/customized-builds Migrating from customized builds}
 * {@link updating/nim-migration/dll-builds Migrating from DLL builds}

+Finally, if you use our React, Vue or Angular integrations, you also need to update them:

+* Update the `@ckeditor/ckeditor5-react` package to version `^8.0.0`.
+Please refer to the [package's changelog](https://github.com/ckeditor/ckeditor5-react/blob/master/CHANGELOG.md), because of the minor breaking change introduced in this version.
+* Update the `@ckeditor/ckeditor5-vue` package to version `^6.0.0`.
+* Update the `@ckeditor/ckeditor5-angular` package to version `^8.0.0`.

 If you encounter any issues during the migration process, please refer to this [GitHub issue containing common errors](https://github.com/ckeditor/ckeditor5/issues/16511).
 If your issue is not listed there, feel free to open a new issue in our [GitHub repository](https://github.com/ckeditor/ckeditor5/issues/new/choose).